tr37ion/flux/README.md

 this one.Alike Noncommercial Attribution

 ## Donation
-If you like Flux and you want to donate Bitcoins, just visit my webpage:
+If you like Flux and you want to donate Bitcoins just use this address:

     * Bitcoin: 1Q6LJfuFx57c4cgxzrmwJtArPPwHJEjBFG